clemdst/Trustee/README.md

   Your intelligent companion for safe online marketplace transactions.
 </p>

-> This project was developed during the **Kryptosphère x Utopia**  Hackathon 2025: LLM to Agentic AI.
+> This project was developed during the **Kryptosphere x Utopia**  Hackathon 2025: LLM to Agentic AI.

 > Made with ❤️ at Hackathon ESSEC 2025